gvwilson/thirdbit/src/fiction/in-heck/index.md

 For want of anything else to wear, he had left it on as Bee Six Vee hauled them back to Rusty Bridge.
 "Don't mind me," Maddy had said archly.
-Gumption had smiled at her but didn't take it off.
+Gumption had smiled at her but hadn't taken it off.

 He had been doing a lot of smiling since the fight in the lab.
 So had Maddy,
-so much that her mother had commented on it once she got over the happy tears of being reunited with her husband.
+so much that her mother had commented on it once she got over the happy tears of being reunited with her husband and children.
 "Got a lot to smile about," Maddy had said.

 "Ew."